reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 });
 ```

+This middleware be called while defining individual routes for Router in Express.
 We have primarily defined a storage mechanism and a filter to verify the `mimetype` of the incoming file.

 ## Defining the REST APIs

 Now, once we have our data model and the required middleware defined, we can move on to write our core implementation for the REST APIs.
 As part of this article, we will need an API to upload a CSV file and store the content in the PostgreSQL database.
 We would also need an API to fetch all the employees and their direct children to denote the employees managed by each one of them.
 Additionally, we will also define an API to download a CSV file to export the data.

 So let’s start with the APIs related to CSV import/export as part of our controller directory.
-First, we will define the upload logic to pull the file from the location that it was uploaded as part of the middleware, then upload the bulk content to the database:
+First, we will define the upload logic to pull the file from the location that it was uploaded as part of the middleware, then upload the bulk content to the database in `csv.controller.js`:

 ```javascript
 import Employee from '../models/employee.model.js';